 Textbooks and Supplies

-Students are responsible for the care of all texts issued to them.
-A fine will be assessed if a textbook is lost or damaged.
+You are responsible for the care and covering of all texts issued to you.
+A fine will be assessed if you lose or damage a text.
 Students are expected to furnish paper, notebooks, pens, pencils and related supplies.